mercaux/slate/source/index.html.md

 ### Request throttling and images

-After you request some looks, all corresponding images become available for download (only once) without throttling.
+After you request some (for example) looks, all corresponding images become available for download (only once) without throttling.

 # API Key Requests